 Some white pumpkins, figs, mercury glass votives and eucalyptus continue the centerpiece.
 The grainsack runner adds texture and an element of casualness (you know I’m always aiming for that casual chic balance!)

 Believe it or not, these figs are faux!
 They look so real!
-I have used real figs in a table in the past, but I was unable to find them this week so when I found these, I knew I had to have them.
-They’d look great in a bowl on a coffee table as fall decor, too.
+I have used real figs in a tablesetting in the past, but I was unable to find them this week so when I found these, I knew I had to have them!

-I used a different wine glass from my regular Pottery Barn standards.
+And I used a different wine glass from my regular Pottery Barn standards!
 These are cut crystal and the coupé shape gives them a note of added elegance that I love!

 Here’s wishing you lots of reasons to celebrate this fall!
 This warm and rich fall table would be perfect for everything from dinner parties with friends to Thanksgiving, or that hybrid, Friends-giving!